 Every year in Texas, hundreds of thousands of people are injured in accidents that weren’t their fault.
-Looking at road accidents alone, a reportable crash happens every one minute and seven seconds.
+Our analysis of 2023 Texas auto accidents revealed that a reportable crash happens every 57 seconds.

 Often, such accidents cause minor injuries or damage — you might have a bruise or sprained ankle after a fall or walk away from a car accident a little shaken up and a not-so-pleasant repair bill.